JC Latham: College career

 Latham played in 14 games as a backup in his true freshman year at Alabama during the 2021 season.
 The following year, he became the team's starting right tackle, and played all 13 games for both the 2022 season and 2023 season.
 He was named a first team All-Southeastern Conference (SEC) and second-team All-American for his junior year.
 He declared for the 2024 NFL draft following the 2023 season.

 Professional career

 Latham was selected by the Tennessee Titans seventh overall in the 2024 NFL draft.
 He became the Titans' starting left tackle for the 2024 season, switching from the right tackle position in college.
 Latham started all 17 games of his rookie season.
 He played on every offensive snap and made three fumble recoveries.

-During 2025 training camp, the Titans announced that Latham would switch to the right tackle position with free agent acquisition, Dan Moore, taking over at left tackle.
+During the 2025 training camp, the Titans announced that Latham would switch to the right tackle position with free agent acquisition, Dan Moore, taking over at left tackle.

+Prior to the 2026 training camp, Latham was placed on the physically unable to perform (PUP) list.
+He was activated off of the list a week later on July 30.